dini-ag-kim/avram/specification.md

 * either two **indicators**, each being a single character,
 * or an **occurrence**, being a sequence of two digits with positive numerical value (`01`, `02`, ...`99`).

-The record model can furthe be restricted by a **format family** such as the following:
+The record model can further be restricted by a **format family**, identified by a non-empty string.
+The following format families are part of this specification and imply [restrictions on schemas for this format family](#restrictions-by-format-family):

+* `flat`: all fields are flat without indicators or occurrences (simple key-value structures with repeatable keys)
+* `marc`: flat fields have no indicators or occurrences, variable fields have two indicators and no occurrences
-* In `pica` records all fields are variable fields without indicators
+* `pica`: all fields are variable without indicators
-* In `marc` records fields never have occurrence
-* In `flat` records all fields have flat field values
+* `mab`: fields have one indicator and no occurrences

 The encoding of records in individual serialization formats such as MARCXML, ISO 2709, or PICA JSON is out of the scope of this specification.